 Any given computer (operating system partition) can only have one version of Hauptwerk installed on it at any one time.
-Once a new version has been installed it isn't possible to revert to a previous version without uninstalling Hauptwerk completely (selecting the un-installer's option to remove all settings and files) then re-installing the older version, which would wipe any existing settings.
+Once a new version has been installed (even if only for evaluation purposes) it isn't possible to revert to a previous version without uninstalling Hauptwerk completely (selecting the uninstaller's option to remove all settings and files) then re-installing the older version, which would wipe any existing settings.
 Hence there's no easy way to revert to an older version of Hauptwerk once this version has been installed.
 (In case you do subsequently decide you want to revert to a previous version, please do make sure that you use File | Backup ... within the previous version before you install the newer version.)